taydeo/playerattributeeditor/README.md

 ## Why did I make this?

-Firstly, most other plugins I searched do not offer a simple functionality without a ridiculus GUI, unnessacary features, and forced RPG leveling.
+Firstly, most other plugins I searched do not offer a simple functionality without a ridiculus GUI, extra unneeded features, and forced RPG leveling.
 I was frustrated, so I legitmately said F*** it, I'm gonna make my own plugin.

 ## How do I compile from source?